-Below are the strongest indications of Corydalis Can. in traditional homeopathic usage, not reviewed by the FDA.
+Below are the main rubriks (i.e strongest indications or symptoms) of Corydalis Canadensis in traditional homeopathic usage, not approved by the FDA.